geko1981/FakeItEasy/Dummies.md

 ----
 1. In FakeItEasy 1.12 or earlier, the `Task` returned from a non-configured fake method would never be completed and (for example) an `await` would never be satisfied.
 If you are using 1.12 or earlier, [upgrade now](https://nuget.org/packages/FakeItEasy/).
+1. In FakeItEasy 1.x , the `Lazy` would not behave well if `TValue` did not have a parameterless constructor.
+If you are using 1.x or earlier, [consider upgrading now](https://nuget.org/packages/FakeItEasy/).